dragonfire535/xiao/README.md

 * **color:** Sends an image of the color you choose.
 * **contrast:** Draws an image or a user's avatar but with contrast.
 * **create-qr-code:** Converts text to a QR Code.
-* **demotivational-poster:** Draws an image or a user's avatar and the text you specify as a demotivational poster.
+* **demotivational:** Draws an image or a user's avatar and the text you specify as a demotivational poster.
 * **distort:** Draws an image or a user's avatar but distorted.
 * **fire:** Draws a fiery border over an image or a user's avatar.
 * **frame:** Draws a frame around an image or a user's avatar.